 - There are other natural ways to prevent fleas from coming back; one such way is using lemon juice diluted in boiled water as a spray for the carpet and your pet.
 Many insects and parasites are deterred with citrus scents, and fleas are no exception.
 Rosemary is also an excellent repellent for fleas and can be used in the same way as lemons.

 - You might decide to create a flea trap using watbowl er with some washing-up detergent inside.
 The fleas will land in the mixture but will be unable to escape.

 - Finally, and if all else fails, you could try steam cleaning the carpet.
 This is an excellent way to eradicate fleas as the super high temperatures are perfect for flea removal.

 Related: Does Heat Kill Fleas

 Where else Can Fleas Hide in the Home

-Whilst fleas are a natural part of the worlds ecosystem, its safe to say that they are a huge pest and once our beloved pets have been treated, we want to make sure that the fleas have been completely eradicated from the home.
+Whilst fleas are a natural part of the world’s ecosystem; it’s safe to say that they are a huge pest, and once our beloved pets have been treated, we want to make sure that the fleas have been completely eradicated from home.

-Many people will wash fabrics such as bedding and sofa covers after they have noticed a flea problem but often times, the carpet is forgotten.
-With it being such as huge area, it can seem like a real challenge to tackle, and after all-can fleas live in carpets?
+Many people will wash fabrics such as bedding and sofa covers at noticing a flea problem but offers, the carpet is forgotten.
+It can seem like a real challenge to tackle with it being such a vast area, and after all-can fleas live in carpets?

-In short, the answer to the previous question is yes, fleas can survive in a carpet, and so it is vital that you treat and clean the carpets within your home to fully remove not only the fleas, but their eggs as well.
+In short, the answer to the previous question is yes; fleas can survive in a car, and so it is vital that you treat and clean the carpets within your home to remedy the f and but they’re well fully.

 Fleas can be a nightmare for any pet owner, but it doesn’t have to be the end of the world.
-There are some totally natural methods to remove fleas from the home and these can be easily implemented.
+There are some natural methods to remove fleas from home, and these can be easily implemented.